The Jerry H. Labowitz Theatre for the Performing Arts

 Performer and Creator Bios

-Blair Simmons, Creator and Director Blair Simmons (CSA ’16; GAL MA ’19) created, produced, and performed in the original run of Staging Wittgenstein.
+Blair Simmons, Creator and Director Blair Simmons (CAS ’16; GAL MA ’19) created, produced, and performed in the original run of Staging Wittgenstein.
 This piece was the culmination of her NYU Dramatic Literature degree.
 It was funded by the DURF Research Grant and was presented upon at the 2016 Undergraduate Research Conference as an exploration of physical language.
 She is now continuing to make theater while working in IT as a 3D printing specialist.

 Nikita Lebedev, Actor and Dramaturg Nikita Lebedev is a senior at NYU studying playwriting.
 He has been working on Staging Wittgenstein since its inception.
 He is the author of two Russian plays: Berlin Pastries (Berlinskie Pirozhnie) and Lispe the Pervert (Izvrashenets Lispe); and two English plays: Group Protagonist, Latent Apology of Hypocrisy and The Human, The Person, The Wall.
 He is the screenwriter for No One Dies in the Morning, winner of best foreign picture at Wimbledon Shorts and Williamsburg International Film Festival.